 Programs for College and High School Students

-The ten-week Summer Undergraduate Research Program (SURP) gives approximately 20 outstanding undergraduate freshmen, sophomores, and juniors the opportunity to train in SKI laboratories.
+The Mechanistic Biology Summer Program gives approximately 10 outstanding undergraduate freshmen, sophomores, and juniors the opportunity to train in SKI laboratories.

 College students can also hone their skills in summer programs tailored to specific research interests.
 Learn more about our programs in the following areas:

 - chemical biology